Propultech/AC-Fintoc-Payment/README.md

 Error responses:
 - This webhook is built for machine-to-machine calls.
 Unhandled errors return HTTP 5xx, as required for webhooks.

+### Invoicing lifecycle
+- New order: When the customer places an order with Fintoc, the order is created with the configured New Order Status (typically Pending) and a Fintoc transaction row is stored.
+- Payment succeeded: Upon receiving `payment_intent.succeeded`, the module validates the signature and creates a paid invoice for the order.
+If an invoice already exists, the handler is idempotent and will not create a duplicate.
+- Payment failed/rejected/expired: The module cancels the order (when applicable), marks the transaction as failed, and restores the original quote so the shopper can retry checkout.
+- Timing considerations: If the shopper returns to your site before the webhook arrives, the order remains in its initial status until the webhook is delivered.
+The webhook is the source of truth that advances the order and creates the invoice.
+- Logging and auditing: All webhook payloads and status transitions are recorded in the `fintoc_payment_transactions` table and `var/log/fintoc.log` for traceability.

 ## Transactions & storage
 - DB table: `fintoc_payment_transactions` (created via `etc/db_schema.xml`).